Signature Bank (SBNY) Class Ac - GuruFocus.com

 All representation is on a contingency fee basis.
 Shareholders pay no fees or expenses.

-What is this Case About: Signature Bank (SBNY) Mislead Investors Regarding its Business Prospects
+What is this Case About: Signature Bank (SBNY, Financial) Mislead Investors Regarding its Business Prospects

 According to the complaint, on March 2 and 9, 2023, defendants touted the stability of its business model, diversified deposit mix, and high level of capital.
 These statements were false, however.
 On March 12, 2023, the New York Department of Financial Services ("DFS") took possession of Signature Bank and trading in the Company's shares were halted, essentially rendering the Company's shares illiquid and valueless given the bank's failure.